phoenix-9/es100-shm/README.md

 Configuring NTPD:
-Add the following line to your ntp.conf file: server 127.127.28.0
+Add the following line to your ntp.conf file:

+server 127.127.28.0
 Compiling the program:
 As of now, you may have to change the source code to customize the name of the I2C bus and gpio chip.
 This works for me: gcc -Wall -o es100-shm -li2c -lgpiod -I/usr/include/glib-2.0 es100-shm.c

 Running the program:
 Just run it.
 It will need appropriate permissions to access the I2C bus and GPIO chip.
 I run it as root.
 Logging information goes to syslog.
+You may want to have it start automatically; add it to /etc/rc.local or whatever is required by your Linux distribution.

 Acknowlegements:
 Oren Eliezer.
 Genius.